ls1intum/thesis-template-typst/chapters/05/main.typ

   Note: Optional section describing the access control and security issues based on the nonfunctional requirements in the requirements analysis.
 It also de- scribes the implementation of the access matrix based on capabilities or access control lists, the selection of authentication mechanisms and the use of en- cryption algorithms.
 ]

+We control the access to the communication feature because of the legal requirement \_ of user-generated content.
+We store the agreement on the server or hash the code of conduct and store the hash value on the native client.
+We ensure that a user accepts the latest code of conduct.

 == Global Software Control

 #rect(